trellistk/documents/Getting-Started/02_how_to_ask_questions.md

 # How to ask questions

 Don't just say, "it's not working," "I can't figure it out," or "How do I solve this?"
-Learning how to ask questions is an integral part of growing as a developer.
-The better questions you ask, the better you can communicate with a development team.
+Learning how to ask questions is an integral part of growing as a developer and learning how to work with a team.
+The better questions you ask, the better you can communicate in interviews and in the workplace.

 So if asking a question is not like asking a question, 😵 how do we ask questions?